Georgia Public Service Commission: 2020-present

 After the 2020 PSC election, in which African-American Democrat Daniel Blackman was defeated in a run-off by District 4 incumbent Lauren "Bubba" McDonald (who won the most total votes of all three Republican statewide candidates on the runoff ballot, while both David Perdue and Kelly Loeffler lost their runoffs for U.S. Senate on the same ballot), a lawsuit was filed against the PSC election method by Georgia Conservation Voters, alleging that the method violated the Voting Rights Act of 1965.

 Other litigation occurred in 2022 regarding the residency requirement, with Gwinnett County resident Patty Durand having qualified for District 2 as a Democrat prior to the passage of legislation which redistricted Gwinnett County from District 2 to District 4.
 Following the passage of the legislation, Durand switched her residency into a county further into the newly-drawn District 2.
 Georgia Secretary of State Brad Raffensperger moved to remove Durand from the Democratic primary ballot for 2022 for residency, but was blocked by a state judge.
 Durand alleged that Gwinnett County was moved out of the district in order to deny a challenge to Republican incumbent Tim Echols.
 Other litigation was filed after the Democratic primary for District 3, in which Chandra Farley challenged Democratic nominee Shelia Edwards' residency in District 3.

 On August 5, 2022, Judge Steven D. Grimberg ruled in Rose v.
 Raffensperger that the requirement that candidates live in a district but be elected at-large statewide diluted Black voters' voting power and ordered Raffensperger to cancel the 2022 election until either a new election method is devised by the General Assembly or, failing that, devised by the court.
 The state appealed the ruling to the Eleventh Circuit Court of Appeals, which stayed Grimberg's ruling and restored the election to the ballot.
 On August 19, 2022, the Supreme Court of the United States issued a preliminary ruling vacating the 11th Circuit's stay of the Grimberg ruling, delaying the 2022 elections for PSC and directing the 11th Circuit to review the ruling; the Georgia Secretary of State's office did not contest the ruling, delaying the elections to 2023.
 In November 2023, the 11th Circuit overturned the District court decision, allowing statewide elections to resume.
 The U.S. Supreme Court declined to consider an appeal in June 2024.

 In March 2024, a new law was passed by the Georgia legislature extending the terms of current commissioners and establishing a new schedule of statewide elections.
-Under the plan commissioners from Districts 2 and 3 will face special elections in 2025, followed by regularly scheduled elections in 2030 and 2026 respectively.
+Under the plan commissioners from Districts 2 and 3 faced special elections in 2025, followed by regularly scheduled elections in 2030 and 2026 respectively.
 Commissioners from Districts 1, 4 and 5 will face elections in 2028, 2028, and 2026 respectively.